Wise and kind guidance as you meet life’s everyday challenges.

 - Matrixworks: group training and facilitation-with an eye for finding the health that’s in every group.

 - Transpersonal: connecting with something larger than ourselves is a great resource.
-She’s pleased to have mentored and taught beginning therapists, as an adjunct professor at Naropa University.
+She’s pleased to have mentored and taught a generation of beginning therapists, as an adjunct professor at Naropa University.